Employer of Record

 Long-Stay Visa Types in Estonia

-Estonia offers several long-stay visa options for individuals looking to reside and work in the country for more than 90 days.
-The primary visa types include:
+Estonia offers several immigration routes for individuals looking to reside and work in the country for more than 90 days.
+The primary routes include:

 Eligibility Requirements for a Work Visa in Estonia

-To qualify for a work visa, either as a D-visa or residence permit, applicants must meet the following requirements:
+To qualify for a work-related immigration route, applicants must generally meet the following requirements:

-- The employee must possess a valid work contract.
+• The employee must possess a valid work contract or another valid basis for work.

 Obtaining an Estonia Work Permit

-To secure a work visa in Estonia, candidates should submit their applications through their local Estonian consulate.
-Typically, employers facilitate the visa application process and cover associated costs for their employees.
-The average processing time for a visa application is approximately 30 days.
+To secure work authorization in Estonia, candidates typically submit their applications through the relevant Estonian foreign representation or, where permitted, directly to the Police and Border Guard Board.
+Typically, employers facilitate the process and cover associated costs for their employees.

 Required Documents for a Work Visa Application